 aws ecr get-login-password and

 aws ecr get-login commands.
-Let’s go with the first one since it’s a little bit more secure because it doesn’t expose the password from the CLI.
+Let’s go with the first one since it’s a bit more secure because it doesn’t expose the password from the CLI.

 Step 1.
 Make sure that AWS CLI is installed and configured on your local machine.